Ammo Baba: Personal life

 Ammu Baba was one of the few prominent Iraqis to openly confront Uday Hussein, the president of the Iraqi Football Association, once even refusing to accept a medal from him in front of 50,000 fans after a game in 1992.
-After the Iraq war all of his family, including his children, moved to Chicago where there is a sizeable Assyrian community, while he stayed in Baghdad, where he ran a football academy for teenagers.
-On 20 January 2006 the 71-year-old Baba was attacked in his home, where he was tied, blind-folded, beaten, and then robbed.
+After the Iraq war, all of his family, including his children, moved to Chicago where there is a sizeable Assyrian community, while he stayed in Baghdad, where he ran a football academy for teenagers.
+On 20 January 2006, the 71-year-old Baba was attacked in his home, where he was tied, blindfolded, beaten and then robbed.

-Ammo Baba died in Dohuk, at the age of 74, on Wednesday 27 May 2009, after suffering from diabetes and its complications in Duhok.
+Ammo Baba died in Dohuk at the age of 74 on Wednesday, 27 May 2009, due to complications from diabetes.
 He was buried at Baghdad's largest stadium as he requested before his death.

 The Al-Rusafa Stadium under construction in the north of Baghdad was renamed to the Ammo Baba Stadium in his honour.